awsdocs/amazon-ecs-developer-guide/doc_source/retrieve-ecs-optimized_AMI.md

 # Retrieving Amazon ECS\-Optimized AMI Metadata<a name="retrieve-ecs-optimized_AMI"></a>

-The AMI ID, image name, operating system, container agent version, and runtime version for the different Amazon ECS\-optimized AMIs can be programmatically retrieved by querying the SSM Parameter Store API\.
-For more information about the SSM Parameter Store API, see [GetParameters](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetParameters.html) and [GetParametersByPath](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetParametersByPath.html)\.
+The AMI ID, image name, operating system, container agent version, and runtime version for the different Amazon ECS\-optimized AMIs can be programmatically retrieved by querying the Systems Manager Parameter Store API\.
+For more information about the Systems Manager Parameter Store API, see [GetParameters](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetParameters.html) and [GetParametersByPath](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetParametersByPath.html)\.

 **Note**
 Your user account must have the following IAM permissions to retrieve the Amazon ECS\-optimized AMI metadata\.
 These permissions have been added to the `AmazonECS_FullAccess` IAM policy\.